 I’ve included links to previous posts to show how you might use your bounty!

 Let’s start with the basics.

 I cannot wax poetic enough about the power of Trader Joe’s.
-Y’all East Coasters don’t understand, but having grown up in Los Angeles (where Trader Joe’s is a religion as big as Scientology) I am a member of the faith.
+Y’all East Coasters don’t understand, but having grown up in Los Angeles (where Trader Joe’s is a religion as infamous as Scientology) I am a member of the faith.
 I hear complaints that the produce isn’t fresh and the lines are long and their products taste weird.
 Well y’all are wrong.
 The produce is fresh and most of it is organic, the lines are long but they move quickly and their products don’t taste weird.
 Part of the magic of Trader Joe’s is that it’s so cheap.
 Staples like olive oil and balsamic vinegar can be found for LESS than half of what you’d pay at Whole Foods or the dreaded Gristedes.
 However don’t make the mistake of buying their cheapest balsamic vinegar.
 It’s about two dollars and is pretty bad, but spend just two dollars more for a delightful, slightly sweet version.
-It can get a little crazy; I’ll give you that.
+It can get a little crazy on a Monday around 6pm; I’ll give you that.
 But you don’t have to go all the time.
 Trader Joe’s is a good source for things you’ll want to keep around for a while: canned goods, frozen veggies and pasta.
 Below is an annotated list of my favorite products to help you on your next TJ’s adventure.

 Trader Joe’s is especially helpful if you’re going to attempt a home-grown detox!

 Olive Oil -the Spanish one is the best quality for the best deal.